jvarga/geonames-for-postgis/README.md

 The [Feature Codes for Geonames can be found here](http://www.geonames.org/export/codes.html).

-Leave a comment if you find this useful, suggestions to make it better.
+Leave a comment if you find this useful and suggestions to make it better.